MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/using-xbox-live/best-practices/fine-grained-rate-limiting.md

 ### When will these changes take effect?

-Rate limites have been enforced since **May 2016**.
+Rate limits have been enforced since **May 2016**.
 As of **April 2018**, titles exceeding the specified sustained limits by 10x or more will not pass the Xbox Certification process.

 ### What if we can’t adhere to the limits?